 Satisfaction of these requirements and/or the need for additional coursework will be determined by your faculty advisor when you enter the program.
 Most students with non-CSD backgrounds are able to fulfill additional course requirements without extending their time in the program.

-GPA for the last 60 hours of coursework completed:
+GPA of 3.0 for the last 60 hours of coursework completed: